brinda27/Database-Managment-Systems/README.md

 Reducing the number of scanned rows: Employing appropriate filtering conditions, such as utilizing WHERE clauses, can minimize the number of rows scanned by the database engine.
 This can significantly improve query performance, especially when dealing with large datasets.<br><br>
 In summary, optimizing queries involves leveraging indexes, simplifying calculations, and reducing the number of scanned rows to enhance execution time and overall query performance.<br><br>
 <B>Optimization of Goal 1:</B><br><br>
-To improve the performance of this query, we can enhance its optimization by creating an index on the cuisine column.
-This index will expedite the selection process, resulting in faster retrieval of the desired data.<br><br>
+This query is trying to find the first 5 rows in the `train_station` table where the value of the `internet_access` column is "yes".
+To improve the performance of this query, an index has been created on the `internet_access` column.
+The `explain` command can be used to see how the database is executing the query and which indexes are being used.<br><br>
 <B>Optimization of Goal 2:</B><br><br>
 We can create a spatial index on the geom column to speed up spatial operations:<br><br>
 <B>Optimization of Goal 3:</B><br><br>